 The Vermont Studio Center Artist Residency

-In 2015 Christine was awarded a merit-based grant to attend
+long artist residency.
+She was awarded a merit-based grant to attend

 The Vermont Studio Center was founded by artists in 1984.